 12. Dior by Dior

-Christian Dior expresses himself with great elegance and passion, delving into the details of a life in couture - highly intimate account from the heart and soul of the man who built one of the world’s biggest fashion houses.
+Christian Dior expresses himself with great elegance and passion, delving into the details of life in couture - highly intimate account from the heart and soul of the man who built one of the world’s biggest fashion houses.
 Add Dior by Dior to your reading list.

 13. Coco Chanel - The Legend and the Life